tmo-ng/webdev-setup-tools-plugins/packages/webdev-setup-tools-npm-globals/README.md

   npm install webdev-setup-tools-npm-globals --save

 ## Purpose
 To automate both the installation and updates of global npm packages as required by your project.
+To manually install these packages with npm would typically take a separate installation command for each package in your project.
 Additionally, to install the maximum compatible version of each module required by your project using semantic version ranges provided for each module.

 ## Configuration